Visa Traveler

 In most cases, immigration officers give 180-day entry.
 But there may be occasions where you will be given fewer days.
 Check your FMM form for the number of days you’re allowed to stay.

-Example: If you have entered Mexico on July 01, you will be allowed to stay till December 27.
+Example: If you entered Mexico on July 01, you will be allowed to stay till December 27.

 PERSONAL EXPERIENCE

 When asked at the port of entry, I usually say that I’m in Mexico for 1 month.
 But if necessary I continue staying longer.
-At one instance, I stayed close to 180 days and it wasn’t a problem leaving or re-entering Mexico.
+In one instance, I stayed close to 180 days and it wasn’t a problem leaving or re-entering Mexico.

 —